-If a person is convicted under Criminal Code Article 282.2, Part 1.1, the judge may impose a sentence of four to eight years' imprisonment, a 300,000 to 700,000 Rouble fine, or two to five years' assigned labour.
-Criminal Code Article 282.3, Part 1 carries possible punishments of three to eight years' imprisonment, a 300,000 to 700,000 Rouble fine, or one to four years' assigned labour.
+If a person is convicted under Criminal Code Article 282.2, Part 1.1, the judge may impose a sentence of four to eight years' imprisonment, a 300,000 to 700,000 Rouble fine, or two to five years' assigned work.
+Criminal Code Article 282.3, Part 1 carries possible punishments of three to eight years' imprisonment, a 300,000 to 700,000 Rouble fine, or one to four years' assigned work.

 Several people are facing trial under more than one Criminal Code Article, or part of an Article.

 People are on trial in 21 regions of Russia, with the highest number of trials underway – nine – in the Jewish Autonomous Region in the Far East.
 This is because the regional branch of the FSB security service opened separate cases against most of the Jehovah's Witnesses they were investigating, each of which is heard separately (Jehovah's Witness lawyers have requested that some cases be merged, but Birobidzhan District Court has refused).

 (The 93 individuals on trial are listed here.)

 No Muslims who read the works of the late Turkish theologian Said Nursi are known to be on trial.

 Prosecuted for prayer and hymn singing

 Jehovah's Witnesses therefore argue that the Supreme Court's 2017 ban applies to the activities of legal entities, not to the activities of individual believers.